KnpLabs/DictionaryBundle/README.md

 ### Validation constraint

-You can also use the constraint for validation
+You can also use the constraint for validation.
+By default, the value should be set.
+However, you can provide the `required` parameter to not validate it if the value is empty.

 ```php
 use Knp\DictionaryBundle\Validator\Constraints\Dictionary;